lorenzoparas/recipe-scraper/README.md

 ## Usage

-To use this scraper, you will need to first run app.py with python:
+To use this scraper, you will need to first run the scraper's Flask server by running app.py with python3:

 ```bash
 python3 app.py
 ```

-Afterwards, access the website on your localhost and insert a recipe link from allrecipes.com into the textbox and click submit.
+Afterwards, access the website on your localhost (i.e http://127.0.0.1:5000/) and insert a recipe link from allrecipes.com into the textbox and click submit.

 ![landing-page](https://i.imgur.com/nCd3MG1.png)